Koltay/osuEscape/README.md

  Features:

  - Question mark: locate your osu! file to initiate the blocking rule

-- Allow: allowing score submission

-- Block: blocking score submission

  - Global Toggle Key: Toggle the connection using F6 Key

  These methods are conducted through adding rules on your PC's Advanced Firewall